 Sorting out the healthy eating information

 There is so much information available about eating a healthy diet.
 It may come from health professionals, scientists, from the food industry, from the government, from journalists, from doctors, from diet gurus, and the list goes on and on.
-Some of these sources have a vested (monetary) interest in what we eat--some are simply trying to be informative and helpful.
+Some of these sources have an ulterior motive for encourging us to eat one thing or another--some are simply trying to be informative and helpful.

 Dietary Guidelines for Healthy Eating

 Eat a variety of fresh, whole foods, including selections from the five food groups—Vegetables, Fruits, Grains, Meat and Legumes and Milk.

 Limit your intake of foods with added sugar and salt.

 Include at least 5 servings of fruits and vegetables each day, with an emphasis on vegetables.